Michael-Lusk-2023/niklaus-von-fluee/README.md

 - __Contact page__

-  - This page will allow the user to reach out for resources.
+  - This page allows the user to request resources from the website operator.
 The user is requested to specify whether he or she would like to receive resources in relation to guided tours, pilgimage, or both types of activity.
   - The user will be asked to submit his or her full name and email address.
+  - The user form uses validation which permits submission of the form only when text is entered in the text inputs, the email address text input contains an "@" symbol, and the radio buttons specify a resource type.

 ![Contact](media/niklaus-von-fluee-contact.webp)